MhmRhm/DotBashHistory/docs/_posts/2024-05-15-eat-git-part-2.md

 Git distributes objects into subdirectories named after the first two characters of their hash.
 This helps speed up finding objects.
 Our commit is in the *.git/objects/18* directory.
-Git provides a plumbing command for inspecting objects.
+Git provides a *Plumbing* command for inspecting objects.
 To inspect type of an object:

 ```bash